 1 Breakfast

-Rise early with us this morning and participate in a Tai Chi class on deck.
-Continue our cruise through the bay, discovering more of its extraordinary scenery and visiting one of the largest caves.
+Rise early this morning and participate in a Tai Chi class on deck.
+You continue your cruise through the bay, discovering more of its extraordinary scenery and visiting one of the largest caves.
 Brunch will be served before you disembark at 11:00 a.m. and begin your trip back to Hanoi.
-Before arriving, stop off at the Dinh Bang communal hall.
-You’ll enjoy a light dinner, PHO soup tasting before being transferred to the airport. bid farewell at the airport at approximately 6:00 p.m.
+Before arriving, you stop off at the Dinh Bang communal hall.
+You’ll enjoy a light dinner, PHO soup tasting before being transferred to the airport.
+You bid you farewell at the airport at approximately 6:00 p.m.
 Please do not book your flight before 8:00 p.m.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.